Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Basic Technique

+\begin{lemma} Suppose an angle $\theta$ does not appear at degree $3$ vertices in a tiling of the sphere by pentagons with the same angle combination.
+Then one of $\theta^3\rho,\theta^4,\theta^5$ is a vertex, where $\rho\ne\theta$. \end{lemma}

-\begin{lemma} Suppose two spherical pentagon in Figure \ref{geom1} share the $a$-edge opposite to $\alpha$.
+\begin{lemma} Suppose two spherical pentagons in Figure \ref{pentagon} share the $a$-edge opposite to $\alpha$.
 If the two shared vertices have degree $3$, then the arrangement of one pentagon implies the arrangement of the other pentagon. \end{lemma}

 \begin{proof} The arrangement of the angles in a pentagon is determined by the locations of its $\delta,\epsilon$.
-If the arrangements of the two pentagons are not related as in Figure \ref{classify3}, then the two vertices shared by the two pentagons are $\delta^2\cdots$ and $\epsilon^2\cdots$.
+If the arrangements of the two pentagons are not related as in Figure \ref{classify0}, then the two vertices shared by the two pentagons are $\delta^2\cdots$ and $\epsilon^2\cdots$.
 These are different combinations of three angles from $\delta,\epsilon$.
-By comparing the angle sums at the two vertices, we conclude $\delta=\epsilon$.
-By \cite[Lemma 21]{gsy}, the pentagon is symmetric. \end{proof}
+By comparing the angle sums of the two vertices, we get $\delta=\epsilon$.
+By Lemma \ref{geometry}, the pentagon is symmetric, and we still get Figure \ref{classify0}. \end{proof}

-When we go around a vertex, the number of times the edges switch between $a$ and $b$ must be even.
-Since $\beta$ and $\gamma$ are the only $ab$-angles, we get the following result.
-The result is used so often that we choose to give it a name.
+\begin{lemma} In a spherical tiling by congruent pentagons in Figure \ref{pentagon}, if a vertex has no $\beta,\gamma$, then the vertex is $\alpha^k$ or $\delta^k\epsilon^l$. \end{lemma}